 During the Colonial period, there was remarkable consistency in the layout and features of the region’s farmsteads.
 Every farm contained a nucleus of buildings and other features arranged around a farmyard.
 Settlers chose sites with shelter from wind, rain and flexaling, a nearby source of potable water, and solid, elevated ground.
 Farmhouses were situated facing south to take advantage of the warmth of southern exposure during cold winter months.

 Location.
-40° 17.448′ N, 74° 50.426′ W. Marker is in Titusville (Hopewell Township), New Jersey, in Mercer County.
+40° 17.448′ N, 74° 50.426′ W. Marker is in Ewing Township, New Jersey, in Mercer County.
 Marker is on Jacobs Creek Road.
+This marker is on the left of the three markers that are together.
 Touch for map.
-This marker is on the left of the three markers that are together.
-Marker is in this post office area: Titusville NJ 08560, United States of America.
+Marker is at or near this postal address: 117 Jacobs Creek Rd, Titusville NJ 08560, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 21, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 119 times since then and 9 times this year.
+This page was last revised on November 16, 2020.
+It was originally submitted on May 21, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 162 times since then and 13 times this year.
 Photos: 1, 2, 3, 4. submitted on May 21, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.